CSteinmuller/devdocs/source/howto/contributing.rst

 Your code will appear as a new Revision on Differential.
 It will need to be reviewed and approved by a Trusted member.
-If they request changes, do the following:
+If they request changes, do the following after making changes:

 ..  code-block:: bash